 - NHS – What to do about bites – See here for more advice on treatment etc.

 Thank you for reading this case study on personal injury claims payouts for a dog bite.
-Hopefully, we’ve explained what the average dog bite settlement in the UK is.
-Whether you’d like us to assess your case to see if you could claim, or you’d like our help getting a dog bite payout, we’d be glad to help you.
+Hopefully, we’ve explained what the average payout for a dog bite in the UK is.
+We could assess your case to see if you could claim.
+Or, if you’d like our help getting a dog bite payout, we’d be glad to help you.